DevOpsVisions/question2answer-automation-toolkit/docs/technical-guides/deploy_q2a_azure_vm.md

 Create a resource group with the `az group create` command.
 An Azure resource group is a logical container into which Azure resources are deployed and managed.

+Open Azure Cloud Shell, and type the following command:

 ```powershell
 az group create --name rg-q2a-test-uksouth-001 --location uksouth